Robust subspace clustering: Numerical experiments. Numerical experiments

-For both the two-step procedure and the bias-corrected Dantzig selector we normalize the data points as a preprocessing step.
-We work with a noise $\sigma$ in the interval $[0.001,0.045]$, and for each value of $\sigma$, we vary $\lambda$ around $1/\lambda_o = 4\onenorm{\vct{\beta}^\star}$ and $\lambda_o = \sqrt{2/n} \, \sigma \, \sqrt{1 +\sigma^2}$.
+For both the two-step procedure and the bias-corrected Dantzig selector, we normalize the data points as a preprocessing step.
+We work with a noise $\sigma$ in the interval $[0.001,0.045]$, and use $f(t)=\alpha/t$ with values of $\alpha$ around $1/4$ (this is equivalent to varying $\lambda$ around $1/\lambda_o = 4\llVert \bolds{\beta}^\star\rrVert _{\ell_1}$) in the two-step procedure.
+For the bias-corrected Dantzig selector, we vary $\lambda$ around $\lambda_o = \sqrt{2/n} \sigma \sqrt{1 +\sigma^2}$.
 After building the similarity graph from the sparse regression output, we apply spectral clustering as explained earlier.
-Figures \ref{fig:TS}, \ref{fig:TSnew} and \ref{fig:ImDan} show the clustering error (on trial $5$) and the red point indicates the location where the minimum clustering error is reached.
-Figures \ref{fig:TS} and \ref{fig:TSnew} show that for the two-step procedure the value of the clustering error is not overly sensitive to the choice of $\sigma$---especially around $\lambda=\lambda_o$.
+Figures~\ref{figTS}(a)~and~(b), \ref{figImDan}(a) and~(b) show the clustering error (on trial $5$) and the red point indicates the location where the minimum clustering error is reached.
+Figure~\ref{figTS}(a) and~(b) shows that for the two-step procedure the value of the clustering error is not overly sensitive to the choice of $\sigma$---especially around $\lambda=\lambda_o$.
 Notice that the clustering error for the robust versions of SSC are significantly lower than the baseline algorithm for a wide range of parameter values.
 The reason the baseline algorithm performs poorly in this case is that there are many points that are in small Euclidean distances from each other, but belong to different subspaces.